 taking courses in the new Gen Ed program.
 However, a cohort of students who began

 in the old General Studies program will have yet to complete it.
 At the same time, the number of new General Education courses offered in the first phase of the new program may not accommodate all NJCU students.
-Therefore, while we expect that fewer existing General Studies (Area A-F) courses will be offered starting in Fall 2015, it is very likely that a number of existing General Studies courses will continue to be offered alongside the new Gen Ed courses until the new program has been ramped up sufficiently to phase out the old courses.
+Therefore, while we expect that fewer existing General Studies (Area A-F) courses will be offered starting in Fall 2015, a number of existing General Studies courses will continue to be offered alongside the new Gen Ed courses until the new program has been ramped up sufficiently to phase out the old courses.
+All continuing students and new transfer students in Fall 2015 will take General Studies courses in Areas A-F and complete a modified (reduced-credit) version of the existing General Studies program which is detailed on the General Studies Academic Planning Sheet 3-GS.
+Only new non-transfer students entering NJCU in Fall 2015 will begin the new General Education program.
+These students will use the new General Education Academic Planning Sheet.

 Yes.
 Effective advisement will be